scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 ![Create Grafana Data Source for InfluxDB v1](../../images/kubernetes-01-influxdb-datasource.png)

-If authentication was not configured in the InfluxDB section, or you don't want to use it, it's unnecessary to enable Basic Auth and provide credentials for Grafana account on InfluxDB.
+If authentication was not configured in the InfluxDB section (`kubectl -n epa create secret generic influxdb-creds`), or you don't want to use authentication for Grafana, it's unnecessary to enable Basic Auth and provide credentials for Grafana account on InfluxDB.
 But if your InfluxDB is open to LAN clients, it's better to protect it and use a read-only account in Grafana.

 Also notice that EPA by default uses the `eseries` database.
-If Grafana connects to InfluxDB while the DB is missing, Grafana will complain about the missing database (screenshot below).
+If Grafana connects to InfluxDB while the DB is still missing, Grafana will complain about the missing database (screenshot below).
 That's not a problem because the database will be created later (by collector or by dbmanager).

 ![Database missing until created](../../images/kubernetes-02-influxdb-datasource-influxdb-eseries-missing.png)

-Alternatively, Influx API or CLI can be used create a database before that.
+The InfluxDB API or CLI can be used create a database before that.
 Then Save & Test will show that Data Source is fully validated (below).

 ![Database available after created](../../images/kubernetes-03-influxdb-datasource-influxdb-eseries-present.png)

-Either way is fine, unless additional authentication and authorization settings are required on InfluxDB.
-It's easier to let collector or dbmanager do it automatically later.
+Either way is fine.
+It's easier to ignore this and let dbmanager automatically create initial data.

 If possible, make the WSP data source your Default data source in Grafana.
 That seems to cause less problems when EPA dashboards are imported in various approaches.